nurpax/blog/posts/2019-08-09-c64-lines-size-optimization.md

 ## Trick 3: Exploiting the power on state

-It was considered OK to make wild assumptions about the running environment: the line drawing PRG is the first thing that runs after C64 power on, and there was no requirement to exit cleanly back to the BASIC prompt.
+Making wild assumptions about the running environment was considered OK in this compo: the line drawing PRG is the first thing that's run after C64 power on, and there was no requirement to exit cleanly back to the BASIC prompt.
 So anything you find from the initial environment upon entry to your PRG, you can and should use to your advantage.
 Here are some of the things that were considered "constant" upon entry to the PRG:

 - A, X, Y registers were assumed to be all zeros
 - All CPU flags cleared